 Because moms have lived life a lot ahead of their daughters and they have seen it all.
 “Mom knows better” is not a cliche phrase, but a truth.

-Mothers should be able to make her daughter believe that she can always count on her mom to be there when she needs emotional support.
+Mothers should be able to make their daughter believe that they can always count on their mom to be there when she needs emotional support.

 3. SHE NEEDS YOU TO BE A PRESENT AND ENGAGED MOM